Teodor92/cv-assets/README.md

 ## Volunteer Work

+### **Mentor the Young** - **Mentor** - Sofia, Bulgaria

+Sharing knowledge and experience, while helping young professionals with projects that influence their personal development and work skills.

 ### **ABLE** - **Mentor** - Sofia, Bulgaria

-Sharing knowledge and experience, while helping students with projects that influence there personal development.
+Sharing knowledge and experience, while helping students with projects that influence their personal development.

 ### **Telerik Academy** - **Mentor** - Sofia, Bulgaria